28 May Summer Maintenance Tips for Your St. Augustine Lawn

 The summer season is one of the worst seasons for herbicide applications on any type of turfgrass.
 When temperatures reach or exceed 85 degrees Fahrenheit, herbicide chemicals will damage the grass.
 It is best to wait until it gets cooler and apply a post-emergent herbicide to any weeds that are currently in your yard.
 Be sure to apply a pre-emergent herbicide in the fall to keep fall and winter weeds out.
 Learn more about the timing for herbicide applications in The Best and Worst Times for Herbicide Applications.

 This doesn’t stop you from removing weeds during the summer altogether, though.
 You can always hand-pull or dig out the weeds.
 You can also spot-treat them with a non-selective herbicide like glyphosate or other non-selective alternatives.
-A selective herbicide, as its name suggests, will kill off certain types of weeds whereas a non-selective herbicide will kill any plant in comes in contact with including your grass—so be careful.
+Be careful though—non-selective herbicides will kill any plant it comes in contact with whereas a selective herbicide, as its name suggests, will kill off certain types of weeds it’s labeled to treat.
+Glyphosate and other non-selective herbicides will kill any vegetation it comes in contact with…this includes your grass.
 If you choose to use a selective herbicide anyway, be sure to use one that has Atrazine as its active ingredient.
 St. Augustine is sensitive to a lot of herbicides and Atrazine is one of the safer options.
 Some examples of Atrazine-based herbicides include Spectracide Weed Stop For Lawns For St. Augustine and Centipede, Southern Ag Atrazine and Hi-Yield Atrazine Weed Killer.

-A few common weeds you might see during the summer are knotweed, spurge, lespedeza, crabgrass, goosegrass, dallisgrass, nutsedge and sandbur.
-If temperatures are below 85 degrees, it is safe to apply post-emergent herbicide for any summer annual and perennial weeds.
-Be sure to read the label thoroughly before application.
+A few common weeds you might see during the summer are knotweed, spurge, lespedeza, crabgrass, goosegrass and dallisgrass.
+If temperatures are below 85 degrees, it is safe to apply a post-emergent herbicide for any summer annual and perennial weeds.
+Be sure to read product labels thoroughly before application.